mxschll/crowbar/README.md

 </div>
 </h1>

+> **Alpha Status**: Crowbar is currently in alpha.
+While it's functional, you
+> may encounter bugs, and features might change in the future.

 Created out of love for dmenu's simplicity, but built for modern Wayland systems (especially Ubuntu) where dmenu can be buggy.